-Suncoast Credit Union started with humble beginnings in 1934, when a handful of local educators founded Hillsborough County Teachers Credit Union, Suncoast Credit Union has grown into the largest financial institution headquartered on the west coast of Florida.
+Suncoast Credit Union started with humble beginnings in 1934, when a handful of local educators founded Hillsborough County Teachers Credit Union.
+Since then, Suncoast Credit Union has grown into the largest financial institution headquartered on the west coast of Florida.
 They were originally formed to meet the financial service needs of teachers in Hillsborough County.
-In 1975, their name was changed to Suncoast Schools Credit Union to better represent their field of membership; it became Suncoast Schools Federal Credit Union with conversion to a federal charter in 1978, and finally In December 2013, members voted “Yes” to a state charter conversion, resulting in a new name and new logo for Suncoast.
+In 1975, their name was changed to Suncoast Schools Credit Union to better represent their field of membership.
+It became Suncoast Schools Federal Credit Union with conversion to a federal charter in 1978, and finally in December 2013, members voted "Yes" to a state charter conversion resulting in a new name and new logo for Suncoast.
 The charter change paved the way for enhanced products and services, branch and ATM expansion, assisting more members in our communities and increased support of public education through the Suncoast Foundation.

 Suncoast remains a not-for-profit, financial cooperative that exists to meet the financial needs of their members.
-When your money’s in a bank, the profits on that money go to stockholders.
+When your money is in a bank, the profits on that money go to stockholders.
 But at a credit union, profits go to members.
-This Allows Suncoast to offer lower rates on loans, higher earnings on deposits and more free services like free checking, free online banking and free bill pay.
+This allows Suncoast to offer lower rates on loans, higher earnings on deposits and more free services like free checking, free online banking, and free bill pay.
 Banks are for-profit establishments owned by shareholders.
-They offer a wide variety of products and services for their customers, but they’re designed to maximize profits for shareholders.
+They offer a wide variety of products and services for their customers, but they're designed to maximize profits for shareholders.

 This ownership structure is one of the two major factors in Suncoast's ability to offer favorable products and services.
 Without a separate group of stockholders or private owners demanding a return on their investments, all net income is given back to the membership directly or set aside for reserves.
 They always want to do what's best for members.

-Suncoast remains committed to providing low cost and convenient services while addressing the financial needs of our members.
-There are no hidden fees for ATM’s and Co-Op ATM’s.
-It’s what you should expect from a member-owned cooperative.
+Suncoast remains committed to providing low cost and convenient services while addressing the financial needs of their members.
+There are no hidden fees for ATMs and Co-Op ATMs.
+It's what you should expect from a member-owned cooperative.
 On their website they offer an abundance of tools for their members to take advantage of such as: